What is a Wisconsin Dwelling Contractor-Restricted Certification Bond?

 - Holds or engages, as an employee, a person who holds a certification issued by the Department as a Dwelling Contractor Qualifier

-Along with the application, the Wisconsin Department of Safety and Professional Services (Obligee) require certification applicants to post a surety bond.
+Along with the application, the Wisconsin Department of Safety and Professional Services (Obligee) requires certification applicants to post a surety bond.

 The bond guarantees that the business complies with worker’s compensation requirements as mandated under Wis.
 Stats. § 102, and adheres to the unemployment compensation requirements under Wis.
 Stats. § 108.

-The bond also ensures the financial responsibility of the business who is applying for the Dwelling Contractor Restricted certification.
+The bond also ensures the financial responsibility of the business that is applying for the Dwelling Contractor Restricted certification.

 The person who is applying for a Dwelling Contractor Restricted certification is the owner of the contracting business, a partner in the contracting business applying on behalf of a partnership, or the chairman of the board or chief executive officer (CEO) applying on behalf of the contracting corporation.